VampireTechnologyLord/TI-Python-Module/README.md

 Make sure, that if you have specified the speed, that you have also specified the speed unit.

-### I have used a method's returned value, but it won't work on my calculator
+### I have used a method's returned value, but it won't work on my calculator!
 The returned values of functions are just for your own use for debugging in your IDE.
 The methods on the calculator dont actually return anything, which is why you are unable to get the value from them.

-### How do i see a functions / class description
+### How do i see a functions / class description?
 When using IntelliJ Idea, `Ctrl + Click` the statement.
 When using Visual Studio Code, You will see a dialogue with autocomplete suggestions.
 Click the `>` sign to toggle the informations.

+### What are the functions `errormsg_type` and `errormsg_range`?
+These methods are just to simplify the writing of Error messages.
+They are not actually implemented in the software.